ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

   ![Architecture](images/other/cis-iks.Architecture.png)
 </p>

-First of all, create IKS clusters across multipls regions and instance of CIS service, then -
+First of all, create IKS clusters across multiple regions and instance of CIS, then -

 1. The developer builds the application produces a Docker container image and pushes the image to IBM Container Registry